Izzy Engle: International career

 Engle was called into camp with the United States under-17 team in 2023.
 She was included as an alternate to the under-19 team at the 2023 Pan American Games, where they won bronze playing against other countries' senior teams.
 She scored four goals on her under-20 debut against Guyana at the 2025 CONCACAF Women's U-20 Championship.
 She captained the under-20s in their loss to Canada in the semifinals.

 Personal life

 Engle is the daughter of Patricia and Ryan Engle and has three brothers.
 She is of Brazilian descent on her mother's side.
+One of her brothers, Andreas, served as the captain for the Edina High boys soccer team and committed to Harvard.